maishahoq/Intro-to-Interactive-Media-Class/Assignment/Assignmnet9/README.md

 #### Description:

 I wanted to create a morse code generator using digital input-output where the power supply of the breadboard is controlled using a switch.

-Then there is a thermal sensor, which is used as an analoge input to start the LED that will print HELP and will keep doing it as long as the thermal sensor has a vlue higher than 50 degrees Celcius.
+Once the switch is on, the morse code generator starts after a delay of 300 millisec, so that the user doesnot miss out on any of the signals.

+Then there is a thermal sensor, which is used as an analoge input for the disguise of the generator.
+When we detect suspicion or foes nearby, without giving it aaway, as in switching the power supply off, we simply place a finger on the thermal sensor, the mose code generating LED stops functioning and the Yello analogue moderated LED lits up, to fake the project as a general LED managing project.
+Using the serial monitor, we found that if I place my finger on the thermal sensor, the least temperature in Fahrenheits is 71 degrees.

 Morse Code :

 <img style="float:center;"  src="https://github.com/maishahoq/Intro-to-IM/blob/main/Assignment/Assignmnet9/Screen%20Shot%202022-04-05%20at%2012.37.55%20PM.png" alt="Sqcorner" width="500"  />

 So, if we want to print SOS, we will need 3 short blinks, 3 long blinks and then 3 short blinks

+Link of the Functioning Morse Code part:    [Functioning Morse Code Generator](https://youtu.be/xYmKd7QCoA0)

 #### Code Snippets